What is Spondylolisthesis?

 People with spondylolisthesis often have decreased quality of life because they can no longer withstand prolonged walking or standing.

-If you or a loved one is suffering from persistent back pain, this guide will help you confirm if it’s caused by spondylolisthesis as well as recommend treatment options available for you.
+If you or a loved one is suffering from persistent back pain, this guide will help you confirm if it is caused by spondylolisthesis as well as recommend available treatment options.

 What Causes Spondylolisthesis?